AFL

 The usual Brownlow suspects are circling

 Marcus Bontempelli is still doing Marcus Bontempelli things.
-If the Dogs are winning, he’s polling.
+If the Bulldogs are winning, he’s polling.
 Simple as that.
 He doesn’t need a career year, just a clean run.

 Bailey Smith landing at Geelong and immediately polling 29 votes in 22 games is the kind of thing Brownlow markets overreact to, but not without reason.
 The Cats win, the ball lives in midfield, and Smith plays a style umpires love.
 If he stays fit, he’ll be there late.